Skip to content

 The famous first retail scan - a pack of chewing gum through an American supermarket till in 1974 - was a UPC, and the same family of codes still runs retail half a century later.

-Barcodes in inventory and asset tracking
+Barcodes for inventory and asset tracking

 Barcode vs RFID and NFC